schwarzkopfb/blog/2023/03/04/music-journey.md

 [Tom Bean](https://www.linkedin.com/in/tkbean/) showed up with an [op-z](https://teenage.engineering/products/op-z).
 I knew a lot about that live act workhorse but didn't have a chance to try it out.
 I can truly say that this gadget is even more amazing when you can gat your hands on it.
 So I decided to get my own.

 The next logical step was to create some webscraper scripts to continously scan used instrument marketplaces.
 And after a few weeks, I just got a notification about a great deal.
 The next day I bought my own op-z!
+And we had amazing [jamming sessions](https://soundcloud.com/django-untrained/zoom0010/s-5MPkHWbfaDL).

 Since then I have a lot of fun exploring this amazing piece of hardware and making music with it.
 I also started to build my DAWless setup.